Table of Contents

 You can then match the coloured tent poles and coloured tent clips.
 It’s fine to put the poles in one at a time as they will stay in place without popping out.
 The clips and hubs on the inner are now ready to be hooked up to the poles, and finally, the ridge pole can be inserted on top.

-While there is a groundsheet option from Mont (around US $50), I don’t plan to use one because I feel confident the heavy-duty floor will last the distance.
+While there is a groundsheet option from Mont (US $50), I don’t plan to use one because I feel confident the heavy-duty floor will last the distance.
 Not only is the floor tough, but I haven’t seen any water make its way up through the 10,000mm PU floor material.

-On a side note, Mont make a ‘3D footprint’ which is essentially a groundsheet with a 5-10cm wall that sits up around the edges.
-With the poles, fly and the 3D footprint you can have a pretty lightweight shelter that will prevent water ingress and creepy crawlies in your sleeping bag.
+On a side note, Mont makes a ‘3D footprint’ which is essentially a groundsheet with a 5-10cm wall that sits up around the edges.
+With the poles, fly and 3D footprint, you can have a pretty lightweight shelter that will prevent water ingress and creepy crawlies in your sleeping bag.

 This bit is super neat.